openblack/openblack/readme.md

 Clone the code using: `git clone --recursive https://github.com/openblack/openblack.git`

+If you forgot to add `--recursive`, you will have to also run `git submodule update --init` from the `openblack/` directory.

 ## Configuration for using vcpkg (Recommended for new users)

 The simplest way to obtain all the required dependencies is through [vcpkg](https://github.com/Microsoft/vcpkg) which is included with a [manifest file](https://github.com/microsoft/vcpkg/blob/master/docs/users/manifests.md).